-Since Lunar Poetry Podcasts was started in October 2014, podcasting has seen a boom in listeners and producers.
+Since Lunar Poetry Podcasts began in October 2014, podcasting has seen a boom in listeners and producers.
 The poetry and spoken word podcast scene in the United Kingdom and Ireland is no different.
 I’m always trying to spread the word about new and established podcasts via social media and in person, but this can be time-consuming and more than a little overwhelming for those who have asked for pod-tips.

 That got me thinking that the best thing for producers and listeners alike would be a central database/list of all poetry and spoken word podcasts being produced in this part of the world.
 This is my attempt at that (54 so far!).
 This is also a reaction to lists such as “the best poetry podcasts” and “podcasts you need to subscribe to in 2019” which are, quite frankly, an absolute nonsense.
 Anyway, below the list is simply in alphabetical order and presented for you to make up your own mind about what you’ll choose to listen to.

 - a poem a week is brought to you by the producers of Lunar Poetry Podcasts.
 Bringing you a poem a week, taking you back to the simple joy of having a poem read to you.
 We aim to provide a mixture of new poems we’re discovering, old favourites, current LPP features, and guest poets reading their own work.